AntePost/message-analyzer/README.md

 '-q': which query to use.
 Used in '-t filter'.
 If omitted, all queres are performed.
 A list of queries is provided in './regex_queries.js.default'
 '-x': number of top duplicates.
 Used in '-t x-most-duples' '-f': which field to filter by.
-Used in '-t field-and-values'
+Used in '-t field-and-values' '--lemm': whether an input file is lemmatized.
+To set as false: '--lemm=false'.
+It MUST be the last argument.
+Please provide correct option to avoid errors, program does not autodetect lemmatization

 ## Config parameters
 - inputFileExtention: the extention to search for in an input path ('-i').
 Currently only 'scv' is supported
 - defaultOutputMethod: which output method is chosen when '-o' is omitted
 - defaultFolderNameLength: how many symbols at the start of the input file to take to make a subfolder in './output/'
+- defaultLemmatization: whether an input file is lemmatized if '--lemm' is omitted
 - defaultNumForMostDuplsOption: default number of records output after '-t x-most-duples' if '-x' is omitted

 ## RegEx query components